*The next submission deadline is to be confirmed. Please visit this page for updates. *

 To be eligible for consideration for the Indo-Pacific Design Funding Window, proposals must meet the following criteria:

-- The proposal must be for a blended finance vehicle.
+- Focus - The proposal must be for a blended finance vehicle.
 The vehicle must aim to use catalytic capital from public or philanthropic sources to attract private sector investment to the identified development challenge.
+The vehicle must have a primary focus on at least one of the following: 1) climate finance 2) gender equality

 - Feasibility study proposals must 1) include an initial vehicle structure and investment thesis, and 2) have initiated engagement with potential funders and relevant stakeholders.